AdguardTeam/AdguardFilters/CONTRIBUTING.md

 - Purpose: this filter blocks various kinds of ads mostly on English-language and multilingual sites.
 - [Base folder](https://github.com/AdguardTeam/AdguardFilters/tree/master/BaseFilter/sections)
-- Notes: The AdGuard Base filter includes [Easylist][easylist] if you use AdGuard products, so there's no need to add rules which are already in `Easylist`.
+- Notes: The AdGuard Base filter includes [Easylist][easylist], so there's no need to add rules which are already in `Easylist`.

 [easylist]: https://github.com/easylist/easylist